Ghost-Recon131/FP-a2-s3843790/README.md

 6. SHAHashUtil: Provides hashing method and returns hash in the form of a string

-7. StringCheck: Provides 2 methods.
+7. StringCheckUtil: Provides 2 methods.
 VerifyString will return false if a string is empty and true if it is not.
 The other method; InputNotEmpty checks for GUI text fields and ensures the user has entered something.
 It will return true if nothing is entered, as well as setting a warning message.